januff/easy-easier-easiest-lambdas/readme.md

 Back in the day, using AWS Lambdas in your Jamstack app   could certainly be a pain (eg. [for me, last year](https://joeyanuff-33180.medium.com/6-tricks-for-simpler-cloud-cv-1036b99ac791).)
 But these days Amazon's <code><strong>Amplify CLI</strong></code> has greatly simplified Lambda configuration, while <code><strong>Netlify</strong></code> and <code><strong>Vercel</strong></code> offer workflows that make Lambda setup even simpler.

 This repo collects step-by-step deployment instructions for all three platforms.
-Where the steps occur on a web dashboard or a command-line interface (CLI), I've included screengrab GIFs to illustrate the interaction.
+Where the steps occur on a web dashboard or a CLI, I've included screengrab GIFs to illustrate the interaction.
 (In a [companion essay on _Medium_](), I assess them for a comic book translation app I'm developing.)

 ### AWS Lambda Quickstarts ⏲️ ###